PrashantKumarGupta1/-Automated-Employee-Attendance-System-using-RFID-Technology/README.md

 Traditional attendance systems are manual, time-consuming, and prone to errors such as proxy attendance.

 This project implements an **RFID-based automated attendance system** that records employee attendance quickly, securely, and efficiently.

+The system uses **RFID cards, dual microcontrollers, and real-time clock integration** to record employee attendance accurately and transmit data to a computer system.

 Each employee is assigned a unique RFID card.
 When the card is scanned, the system records the employee ID along with the current date and time.